-Trained Cane Corso dogs can be admirably calm and well-mannered but still find it hard to accommodate strangers.
-They can be intimidating to visitors; they also have a reputation of hostility to intruders.
+Trained Cane Corso dogs can be admirably calm and well-mannered, but still find it hard to accommodate strangers.
+They can be intimidating to visitors and have a reputation of hostility to intruders.

 Adult Cane Corsi (plural) weigh up to 100 pounds depending on how they are fed.
 They come in black, a range of shades of grey, ranges of shades of fawn, and red.

-Cane Corsi puppies are huge and require huge amounts of food as well as a quality diet.
-For example, they require meat and bone to boost their enzyme action.
+Cane Corsi puppies are huge and require vast amounts of food and a quality diet.
+For example, they need meat and bone to boost their enzyme action.
 Raw food is preferred to kibble because of its ability to sustain enhance digestion and strengthen their joints and bone.
 Due to their heavy weight and quick growth rate, they often fall victim to weight-related problems.
-Calcium and proteins are therefore, essential during their young years.
+Calcium and proteins are, therefore, essential during their young years.

 Here are some tips of growth and care for Cane Corsi puppies